parallelmicroscopy/overview/README.md

 ### teaching / design

-Two senior undergraduate desgign teams in the University of Madison-Wisconsin are working on the next generation RAP microscope.
-Check this page and https://seniordesign.me.wisc.edu/ for updates.
+Two senior undergraduate desgign teams in the University of Madison-Wisconsin are working on the next generation open-source RAP microscope.
+Check these pages and https://seniordesign.me.wisc.edu/ for updates.

 ### commercial version